-If you’ve ever suffered or had someone you care about suffer from a migraine headache you know just how awful they are.
-Understanding what a migraine headache is and it’s causes is the first step in knowing what can help treat them.
+If you’ve ever suffered or had someone you care about suffer from migraine headaches, you know just how awful they are.
+Understanding what a migraine headache is and its causes is the first step in knowing what can help treat them.